The Willmore flow of Hopf-tori in the $3$-sphere: Appendix

 for $\tau \in \{\tau_1,\tau_2\}$ respectively $q\in \{q_1,q_2\}$.
-Hence, in either case a combination of formulae \eqref{first.period} and \eqref{Silverman2} with Theorem 5 in \cite{Heller} - which essentially follows from an integration of the real part of equation \eqref{Weierstrass.p.kappa} and a comparison with the functional $\Wil$ - finally yields formulae for both the length and the elastic energy of the elastic curve $\gamma_{(m,n)}$:
+Hence, in either case a combination of formulae (\ref{first.period}) and (\ref{Silverman2}) with Theorem 5 in \cite{Heller}\footnote{Theorem 5 in \cite{Heller} essentially follows from an integration of the real part of equation (\ref{Weierstrass.p.kappa}) and a comparison of that result with the meaning of the functional $\Wil$ itself.} finally yields the desired, new formulae for both, length and elastic energy of the elastic curve $\gamma_{(m,n)}$: